Business Analytics (MSc) (2023 Entry)

 - Financial Analytics

-You will study five core modules and two required modules, alongside either two elective modules and a dissertation, or three elective modules and the Business in Practice module.
+You will study five core modules and two required modules, alongside either two optional modules and a dissertation, or three optional modules and the Business in Practice module.

 Please note that availability and delivery modes may vary.

 The class size for this course is around 180 students.

 Delivery of modules varies – some are taught over the course of a term, whilst others are delivered in an intensive 5-day block.

 Assessment is usually a mix of exams, group projects and coursework.

 Choice of Dissertation or Business in Practice route: